 In July of 2016, after the shooting death of Philandro Castille by a police officer, Sanazaro composed a song in support of the Black Lives Matter movement.
 The song, "Now!" was recorded in front of a live audience just a few days later at Gaslight Studio in St. Louis with a host of over 20 local St. Louis musicians who showed up in support, learned the song on the spot, and recorded together, all in one night.

 The following month, with a volunteer camera crew, a video was shot in support of the new song.
-This new song and its video will be released at a community release rally in support of Black Lives Matter on Thursday, September 22 at 7pm at Yaqui's on Cherokee Street in St. Louis, where much of the video was recorded.
+This new song and its video was debuted at a community release rally in support of Black Lives Matter on Thursday, September 22, 2016.

-Leslie currently resides in St. Louis, MO and performs as a solo artist and with her band.
+Leslie currently resides in St. Louis and performs as a solo artist and with her band.